xvmendozam-709/mealplanner/README.md

    - Use the green "Create New Food" form
    - Enter calorie content per 100g (most important!)
    - Enter macronutrient values per 100g
-   - The food will be available immediately in uppercase
+   - The food will be available immediately

 4. **Historical Tracking**:
    - Go to "Meals"
-   - Use ← Previous / Next → arrows to navigate dates
+   - Use Previous / Next arrows to navigate dates
    - Add meals to any past date using the form
    - Edit or delete historical meals as needed
    - Current date is shown as "Sunday 28", "Monday 29", etc.